SealedSaucer/Online-Forever/README.md

 A code written in Python that helps you to keep your account 24/7 online.

+#### Please check out this if you want to add multiple tokens with just one file: [sealedsaucer.sellix.io/product/635d5774050c1](https://sealedsaucer.sellix.io/product/635d5774050c1)

+---

 The [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) is the main file. [keep_alive.py](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) prevents your repl from going to sleep.
 (If you have a replit hacker plan or want to run the script locally, then you can delete [this file](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) and paste this code inside the [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) file:

 </br>